SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 Don't indicate the type name in the variable name unless it helps to clarify the variable's purpose::

     var originalPrice = 19.99     // yes
-    var priceFloat = Float(19.99) // no - Float doesn't clarify the variable's purpose
+    var priceDouble = 19.99       // no - Double doesn't clarify the purpose
-    var origPrice = 19.99         // no - unnecessary shortening of part of the name var p = 19.99                 // no - no context from single-character name
+    var origPrice = 19.99         // no - unnecessary shortening of the name
+    var p = 19.99                 // no - no context from single-character name

 One-character variable names should only be used where it is specifically appropriate due to context::

-    func drawAtPoint(x: Int, y: Int) {...}   // x and y OK due to coordinate context
+    func drawAtPoint(x: Int, y: Int) {...}   // OK due to coordinate context

 *Rationale:
 Descriptive variable names make code more readable.*